 Important Conversations

 As a parent or caregiver, you are the biggest influence and the strongest intervention against your child/teen engaging in risky behaviors.
 Your relationship with them guards against risk factors that your child/teen will encounter as they develop.
-It is through conversations with you that your child/teen will develop beliefs and understand your family values and expectations that will buffer them against information they receive in the
+It is through conversations with you that your child/teen will develop beliefs and understand your family values and expectations that will buffer them against information they receive in from peers, social media and other sources.

 Mixed Messages about Alcohol (select by child’s age 5-19)